 You may be wondering - how does it work in practice?

 Developing software is a game full of surprises, which may disturb the process of continuous delivery of value to your customers.
-Reverse debugging is a tool which may help to deal with those issues, related to errors appearing in the code.
+Reverse debugging is a tool that may help to deal with those issues, related to errors appearing in the code.
 Let's list its main assumptions:

 Automating the process of errors detection

-The applications built with an implementation of reverse debugging send information about occurring problems to members of DevOps team.
+The applications built with an implementation of reverse debugging send information about occurring problems to members of the DevOps team.